 Step 4: Measure your results and make adjustments

-Developing an influencer program takes time, but as you measure, you can make adjustments.
+Developing an influencer program takes time, but as you measure, you can most definitely make adjustments.

-Here are some questions to ask as your measure:
+Here are some questions to ask as you measure:

 - Can we see the impact our influencer program is having on targets?